LCCC Library/Community Resource Center

-During emergencies or other special circumstances or events, Campus Security may establish and enforce temporary parking and vehicle regulations deemed necessary.
+During emergencies or other special circumstances or events, follow the instructions provided by Campus Security and local law enforcement.

 Parking regulations have been adopted for the benefit of students, faculty, staff and visitors, and to enable Campus Security to manage a heavily trafficked campus.
 Parking is defined as the standing of a vehicle upon any property owned or controlled by the College whether accompanied or unaccompanied by an operator for more than one minute.

 All persons shall park in assigned areas and within a single parking space.
 Illegal parking is defined as:

 - Parking in a restricted area (such as fire lanes, at yellow painted curbs, in “no parking” areas or in driveways, etc.);